DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

 - In our example with 3 types, we have seen that the locations of the assemblage points (and the pattern of distances among them) can be completely described in 2 dimensions.
 - But what the geeks want is to replace that 2-d description with a 1-d summary.
 The 1-d summary would consist of a single set of scores along a *new* axis.
 We want a single set of scores such that when we compute the pattern of distances among the points on the new axis, the distances approximate -- as much as possible -- the distances in the orginal 2-d space.
 - In a case with 10 types, the geeks are asking for a 1 or maybe 2-d summary.
 They might let us get away with a 3-d summary, if it turned out that 3 dimenisons were required for a good summary of the major trends in the data.
-- So in all cases, we are going to a completely accurate higher-dimensional description, to a less accurate low-dimensional summary.
+- So in all cases, we want to go from a completely accurate higher-dimensional description, to a less accurate low-dimensional summary.
 - But some low-dimensional summaries are better than others!!
 - To pick the best one, we need a way to measure how much variation there is in the original data.
 We can then compare it to how much variation is captured in the summary.
 We want a low-dimensional summary that captures the highest possible amount of the variation in the original data